Cologne88/Chat_UIKit/Swift/README.md

 ```
 pod update
 ```
-5. Go to the iOS/Demo folder and open `TUIKitDemo.xcworkspace` to compile and run the demo.
+5. Go to the Swift/TUIKitDemo folder and open `TUIKitDemo.xcworkspace` to compile and run the demo.

 ### Step 5: Compile and Run the Demo (Removing the Audio/Video Call Feature)
 If you do not need the audio/video call feature, remote it as follows:
-1. Go to the `iOS/Demo` folder, comment out the TUICallKit pod in the Podfile, and run the `pod install` command.
+1. Go to the `Swift/TUIKitDemo` folder, comment out the TUICallKit pod in the Podfile, and run the `pod install` command.
 ```
-# Uncomment this lib.
+# Comment this lib.
 # pod 'TUICallKit_Swift/Professional'
 ```